Azure/GPT-RAG/docs/AUTOMATED_INSTALLATION.md

-# Automated Installation for Zero Trust
+# Custom Installation for Zero Trust

 This guide details the automated installation of the Solution Accelerator within a Zero Trust architecture.
-It includes prerequisites, a comprehensive list of required resources, and a step-by-step installation process.
+It leverages Bicep Infrastructure as Code (IaC) for efficient deployment and management of Azure resources.
+The guide includes prerequisites, a comprehensive list of required resources, and a step-by-step installation process, ensuring a streamlined setup that adheres to Zero Trust principles.

 **Table of Contents**